leanhtu-AI/Sentiment-Analysis/README.md

 ## 📁Data
 * For [restaurant data](https://github.com/htuannn/ABSA-VLSP2018/tree/main/data), we collect them on github which was created in ABSA-VLSP 2018 competition.
 * For [student data](https://drive.google.com/drive/folders/1xclbjHHK58zk2X6iqbvMPS2rcy9y9E0X), we collect on the website [The UIT NLP Group](https://nlp.uit.edu.vn/datasets/)
+* For [hotel data](https://www.kaggle.com/datasets/quandang/vnbooking), we collect them on github which was created in ABSA-VLSP 2018 competition.
 ### 🌊Results
  - We not change much for model, so the result is not good like on the smartphone dataset
  - Restaurant
+ - Hotel

 Tasks | Precision | Recall  | F1-Score
 ---|---|---|---